 Founder of Corbett Neurophysiology Services (CNS)

-After graduating as Dux of his primary and secondary schools, John qualified in Medicine at the University of Queensland with the leading academic honours for his course.
-He became the Queensland Rhodes Scholar in 1965 and after achieving an Oxford MA and a Doctorate of Philosophy in neurophysiology, he became the inaugural BMA Research Fellow and an Oxford Don.
-During this 9-year period, he published 56 articles in learned academic journals, before accepting a senior neurophysiology appointment at Harvard University and Massachusetts General Hospital.
-After this, he returned to Australia, where he worked at various universities and public hospitals, and later in private medical practice.
-He has been closely involved in neurophysiology throughout his career, and had a central role in helping to establish one of the largest sleep-medicine groups in the world, comprising 30 sleep centres.
-For about the last 10 years he has limited his practice to neurophysiology (NCS, EMG and EEG) and in 2003, was one of the few medical practitioners in Australia who was awarded a Centenary Medal for “Distinguished Service in the Field of Medicine”.
+After graduating as Dux of his primary and secondary schools, Professor Corbett qualified in Medicine at the University of Queensland with the leading academic Honours for his course.
+He became the Queensland Rhodes Scholar in 1965 and, after achieving an Oxford MA and a Doctorate of Philosophy in Neurophysiology, he became the inaugural BMA Research Fellow and an Oxford Don.
+During this nine year period, he published 56 articles in learned academic journals, before accepting a senior neurophysiology appointment at Harvard University and Massachusetts General Hospital.
+After this, he returned to Australia, where he worked at various universities and public hospitals; and later in private medical practice.
+He has been closely involved in neurophysiology throughout his career and had a central role in helping to establish one of the largest sleep-medicine groups in the world, comprising 30 sleep centres.
+For about the last ten years, he has limited his practice to neurophysiology (NCS, EMG and EEG) and, in 2003, was one of the few medical practitioners in Australia who was awarded a Centenary Medal for “Distinguished Service in the Field of Medicine”.

-In order to enable CNS to cope with an exceptionally long wait-list for new appointments, John has now gathered together a team of like-minded neurologists who share his passion for neurophysiology.
-The CNS vision is to provide patients and referrers with high-quality, largely bulk-billed neurophysiology, as a gesture to help patients cope financially in a world of ever-rising medical costs.
+In order to enable CNS to cope with an exceptionally long wait-list for new appointments, Professor Corbett has now gathered together a team of like-minded Neurologists who share his passion for neurophysiology.
+The CNS vision is to provide patients and referrers with high-quality neurophysiology, keeping out-of-pocket expenses to a minimum as a gesture to help patients cope financially in a world of ever-rising medical costs.

 Dr Ventzi Bonev, Consultant Neurologist and Neurophysiologist

 After practicing as a Consultant Neurologist and Neurophysiologist in South Africa for seven years, Ventzi joined Corbett Neurophysiology Services (CNS) full-time in 2007.
-As an Overseas Trained Physician, he was initially required to undergo peer-review evaluation jointly in the Gold Coast University Hospital and with Professor John Corbett, the founder of Corbett Neurophysiology Services.
-Since 2007, he has sub-specialised exclusively in neurophysiology, and has provided consultations, examinations and detailed clinical neurophysiology examinations and reports (NCS, EMG, EEG) on many thousands of patients.
+As an Overseas Trained Physician, he was initially required to undergo peer-review evaluation jointly at the Gold Coast University Hospital and with Professor John Corbett, the founder of Corbett Neurophysiology Services.
+Since 2007, he has sub-specialised exclusively in neurophysiology, and has provided consultations, examinations and detailed clinical neurophysiology examinations and reports (NCS, EMG and EEG) on many thousands of patients.

-Ventzi lives on the Gold Coast with his family, and consults in both Southport and Meadowbrook.
-In the process of assessing some thousands of patients during the past eleven years, he has formed close professional relationships with colleagues and referrers throughout South East Queensland.
-He has now been a valued member of CNS for over ten years, and intends to maintain this association for the remainder of his professional career, in parallel with maintaining his exclusive sub-specialty focus on neurophysiology.
+Ventzi lives on the Gold Coast with his family and consults in Southport.
+In the process of assessing some thousands of patients during the past thirteen years, he has formed close professional relationships with colleagues and referrers throughout South East Queensland.
+He has now been a valued member of CNS for over thirteen years and intends to maintain this association for the remainder of his professional career, in parallel with maintaining his exclusive sub-specialty focus on neurophysiology.